-1. Students have access to the computing, printing and scanning facilities in the Computer Laboratory on the 4th floor.

-2. The Student Lounge (Room 254) has a complimentary phone and the number is (416) 978-0011.
-Please note that the phone is for local calls only and voice mail is not available.

-3. Students may not use the departmental photocopy machine on the 10th floor.
-Photocopies may be made at photocopying services located nearby, such as Kinko's and Staples on University Avenue.

-4. Students do not have access to the departmental fax machine on the 10th floor.
+- 1. Students have access to the computing, printing and scanning facilities in the Gerstein Science Information Centre on King's College Circle. - 2.
+The Student Lounge (Room 254) has a phone and the number is (416) 978-0011.
+Please note that the phone is for local calls only and voice mail is not available. - 3.
+Students may not use the departmental photocopy machine on the 10th floor.
+Photocopies may be made at photocopying services located nearby, such as The Printing House and Staples on University Avenue. - 4.
+Students do not have access to the departmental fax machine on the 10th floor.